 Is StudyBlue Reliable?

-Since StudyBlue is now associated with Chegg, it is included in Chegg’s Better Business Bureau A rating, and its age also testifies to its reliability.
+StudyBlue’s association with Chegg includes it under Chegg’s Better Business Bureau A rating, and its longevity demonstrates established reliability.

 Is StudyBlue Cheap?